Introduction to 5 A Side Football

 Whether you play indoors, outdoors, on grass, on astroturf, or on a 3G pitch, London 5 a side football rules are more or less the same as those of an 11 a side game in terms of what’s allowed and what isn’t.
 As the name suggests, the key difference between the two games is the number of players on each team.

 This means that all team members are subject to the same rules as in a normal-sized game.
-For example, foul play is penalised as usual and no handballing for outfield players, just to name a few.
+Some of the more obvious rules that are shared are that foul play is penalised and no use of the hand (for outfield players) is allowed.
 Despite the similarities, some rules do differ in 5 a side – for example, no slide tackling, the head height rule, and the goalkeeper’s area – but we’ll go into these in more detail shortly.

 The Five A Side Pitch Size